-To be covered, services must diagnose or treat mental disorders listed in the current edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+To be covered, services must diagnose or treat mental health or substance use disorders listed in the current edition of the International Classification of Diseases (ICD) or the Diagnostic and Statistical Manual of Mental Disorders (DSM).

 If you have more than one service or modality on the same day, you may pay a separate coinsurance for each service.